maldi-tof-hk/maldi-tof-hk/data/external_raw/README.md

-The dataset used in this study is not publicly available.
+Raw data is not available, but the preprocessed dataset used in this study is available at https://doi.org/10.34740/kaggle/ds/8530935